sgraf812/pmcheck/artifact/Readme.md

-Regardless of which step above you pick, the end result will be that you will enter a `bash` session in a Docker image in which a developmental version of GHC is on your `PATH`.
+Regardless of which step above you pick, the end result will be that you will enter a `bash` session in a Docker image in which a developmental version of GHC (`/opt/ghc/lyg/bin/ghc`) is on your `PATH`.
 This version of GHC implements the Lower Your Guards (LYG) coverage checking algorithm as described in the accompanying paper.
 You can verify this by running:

 ```
+# type ghc
+ghc is /opt/ghc/lyg/bin/ghc
 # ghc --version
 The Glorious Glasgow Haskell Compilation System, version 8.11.0.20200227
 ```

+You will also have access to two older versions of GHC: version 8.6.5 (at `/opt/ghc/8.6.5/bin/ghc`) and version 8.8.3 (at `/opt/ghc/8.8.3/bin/ghc`).
+Both of these versions predate LYG, although 8.8.3 implements an _ad hoc_ form of inhabitation testing for data types with strict fields (Section 2.3).
-You will also an older version of GHC (8.8.3) (at `/opt/ghc/8.8.3/bin/ghc`) that predates LYG.
-This version of GHC was used in Section 6 (Evaluation) of the paper to compare the performance of GHC before and after the implementation of LYG.
-Since the two `ghc` binaries have the same name, simply typing `ghc` will default to the LYG version of GHC.
-As a result, you will have to type out `/opt/ghc/8.8.3/bin/ghc` if you want to use 8.8.3 in particular.
+Version 8.8.3 is used in Section 6 (Evaluation) of the paper to compare the performance of GHC before and after the implementation of LYG, and 8.6.5 is used as a point of comparison later in the artifact (see `Ex7_1_1.hs` in the `examples` section).

+Since these `ghc` binaries all have the same name, simply typing `ghc` will default to the LYG version of GHC.
+As a result, you will have to type out `/opt/ghc/8.8.3/bin/ghc` if you want to use version 8.8.3 in particular (and similarly for version 8.6.5).

 # Directory structure